GEDOPLAN/k8s-demo/README.md

 # k8s-demo
-Demp projects for deploying Java SE/EE applications into a Kubernetes cluster
+Demo projects for deploying Java SE/EE applications into a Kubernetes cluster